hanford/relay-swc-monorepo/README.md

 This application is pretty close representation of a large, multi app, PNPM workspace that I work in.

-We have many Next.js applications all using Relay, and we've separated our shared components into their own package, `./packages/ui`.
-We then utilize `pnpm` to link everything up, and use these components in our `./apps`.
+We have many Next.js applications using Relay, and we've separated our shared components into their own package, `./packages/ui`.
+We then utilize `pnpm` to link everything up and use these components in our `./apps`.

 ---